yossigil/Automata/README.md

 # Automata
-A Java library for the processing of finite state automata
+A Java library for the processing of finite state automata, used also for fluent API.